Mingyu-Liang/Ditto/README.md

 ## Usage

 1. The first step is to analyze the network and thread model of the target application.
 Follow the instructions in the [README.md](./backbone_analysis/README.md) of backbone analysis.

+2. Generate the backbone of the synthetic application following the instructions in the [README.md](./network_skeleton//README.md) based on the analysis results of step 1.
+An example of the generation of synthetic Memcached skeleton is provided in synthetic_memcached_skeleon.

+3.

 ### Backbone Analysis

 Analyze the network and thread model of the target applications.
 Follow the instructions under backbone_analysis.